noorul/tfchefint/README.md

 Requirements
 ============

-TeamForge Server plus some nodes to deploy software to.
+CollabNet TeamForge Server plus some nodes to deploy software to.

 Workflow
 ========